M66B/FairEmail/FAQ.md

 The current experimental features are:

+* Small, dimmed unread / read icon at the bottom of the messages to quicly toggle filtering of read messages
+* Small, dimmed starred / unstarred icon at the bottom of the messages to quicly toggle filtering of starred messages
 * Small, dimmed infinite / timelapse icon at the bottom of the messages to quicly toggle filtering of snoozed messages

 <br />